Estadi Olímpic Lluís Companys: History

 It also served as the home of the Barcelona Dragons American football team from 1991 until 2002.
 Because the size of the playing surface was slightly shorter than the regulation American football length, the stadium only had seven-yard end zones, three yards shorter than regulation NFL size in 1991 and 1992.
 They were later lengthened to the standard ten yards.
 The stadium also played host to the National Football League's American Bowl in 1993 and in 1994.
 The San Francisco 49ers played the Pittsburgh Steelers on 1 August 1993.
 The second game was played on 31 July 1994 between the Los Angeles Raiders and the Denver Broncos.

 In 2001, the stadium was renamed after the former president of the Generalitat de Catalunya Lluís Companys, who was executed at the nearby Montjuïc Castle in 1940 by the Franco regime.
 In 2010, the stadium hosted the 20th European Athletics Championships.

-For the 2023–24 and the 2024–25 seasons, the stadium served as the home ground for Barcelona during the redevelopment of the Camp Nou.
+For the 2023–24 and the 2024–25 seasons, the stadium served as the home ground for FC Barcelona during the redevelopment of the Camp Nou.
 Barcelona returned to the stadium at the start of the 2025–26 season, with the partial reopening of Camp Nou having been delayed multiple times.
+While the club are set to return to the Camp Nou before the end of the 2026–27 season, they are expected to play once again at the Lluís Companys stadium for a brief period at the start of the 2027–28 season while the installation of a new roof at their home stadium completed, with the Montjuïc stadium reserved for this purpose until December 2027.

+Pope Leo XIV led a vigil in front of more than 40,000 people on 9 June 2026 during his Visit by Pope Leo XIV to Spain.